ryan-haskell/elm-spa/docs/public/content/docs/cli.md

 elm-spa watch
 ```

-This will automatically generate and compile on save, but without the server.
-This is a great choice when combining __elm-spa__ with another tool like [Parcel](https://parceljs.org/elm.html)
+This will automatically generate code and compile your Elm files on save, but without the server.
+This is a great command to combine __elm-spa__ with another tool like [Parcel](https://parceljs.org/elm.html).

 ## elm-spa build